-- We advise you to exercise a high degree of caution in Bangladesh due to the unpredictable security and political situation.
+- We advise you reconsider your need to travel to Bangladesh due to the unpredictable security and volatile political situation.

 - Pay close attention to your personal security at all times and monitor the media and local information sources for news about possible safety or security risks.

-- Nation-wide hartals or other forms of political protest may be called at short notice in response to political developments and can involve the shutdown of all activity, particularly in urban areas.
+- hartals which can involve the shutdown of all activity, particularly in urban areas.
 Hartals are frequently accompanied by violence targeting public transport or private vehicles moving on the roads.
-Hartals may also be limited to a particular city or district.
+Hartals may be imposed on a nationwide basis or limited to a particular city or district;

-- There have been a number of terrorist incidents in recent years and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
+- Bangladesh has experienced a number of terrorist incidents in the past and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
 Further attacks are possible, including against Western interests.

 - Significant dates and anniversaries can attract violence and public celebrations have been targeted for attacks in the past.
-We advise Australians to avoid crowds and areas where such celebrations are taking place.
-For further details, including a list of significant dates and anniversaries, see the Civil unrest/Political tension section.
+For further details, including a list of significant dates and anniversaries, see the Civil unrest/political tension section.